Al Horford NBA Playoffs Player Props: Celtics vs. Hawks

 - Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's tries from beyond the arc.
+- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's attempts from beyond the arc.

 Al Horford vs. the Hawks